 Determine a course of action for developing a particular capability in your organization as follows:

-- Disadvantage: disinvest to make room for another capability.
+- If it brings a disadvantage, then disinvest to make room for another capability.

-- Equal advantage: specialize so it will be rare.
+- If it brings an equal advantage, then specialize so it will be rare.

-- Temporary advantage: merge with other capabilities so it will be inimitable.
+- If it brings a temporary advantage, then merge with other capabilities so it will be inimitable.

-- Unused advantage: secure in your organization design so it will be organized.
+- If it brings an unused advantage, then secure in your organization design so it will be organized.

-- Strategic advantage: maintain in your organization so it will sustain.
+- If it brings a strategic advantage, then maintain in your organization so it will sustain.

 Priority

 There are several ways to prioritize activities.
-What is best depends on your way of working.
-When pursuing Agile, set a priority for developing a particular capability as follows:
+What way is best depends on your way of working.
+When pursuing Agile, set a situational priority for developing a particular capability as follows: